GREAT BASS ALBUMS

 Ocean (Eloy)

 Consider also checking out Dawn and Silent Cries and Mighty Echoes, which also feature great moments from the extremely underrated Klaus-Peter Matziol.
-(I feel like Ocean contains his most exemplary work, though.)
+(Track for track, though, I think Ocean contains his most exemplary work.)

 Animals (Pink Floyd)

 Ironically, two of the greatest basslines in the entire PF output were both played by Gilmour, not Waters.
-It's a shame the bass on "Pigs (Three Different Ones)" is mostly buried in the mix - I had to look up a cover of the bass part before I fully appreciated it.
-Meanwhile, the bassline in "Sheep" is a lot less complex, but the syncopation combined with the ghost notes, as well as the use of Waters' signature phasing tone, just make it sound fuckin' nasty and I can never quite get enough of it.
+It's a shame the bass on "Pigs (Three Different Ones)" is mostly buried in the mix - I had to look up a bass cover of the song to fully appreciate it.
+Meanwhile, the bassline in "Sheep" is a lot less complex, but the syncopation combined with the ghost notes, as well as the use of Waters' signature phasing tone, just make that line sound nasty and I can never quite get enough of it.
 (Oh, and I guess the bassline in "Dogs" is alright, too, though that song's great for other reasons.)

 A Farewell to Kings (Rush)